Location: Winther Hall 6035

 Aug.
 10-14, 2015 in Odense, Denmark

+For more detailed information, click on the Courses link at the left.
 For information on scheduled courses offered by UW-Stevens Point, click here.

 EDFOUND 785 - Coordinating Gifted Education Programs and Services (UWW, 3 credits).
 Coordinator course with embedded practicum.
 The three "core courses" (Foundations, Psych Issues, and Curriculum) must be completed as prerequisites for this course; if you are interested in both the add-on gifted teacher license (014) and the gifted coordinator license (64-014), it also makes sense to take the GT teacher practicum course first, but it is not required.